lcook/portsync/README.md

 ## Features

 - Fetch and display the latest package versions from [portscout](https://portscout.freebsd.org/).
-- Apply new updates to your local ports tree based.
+- Apply new updates to your local ports tree.
 - Streamlined commit process for updated packages.
-- Conveniently build and test any changes made.
+- Conveniently build and test changes made.

 ## Get started

-1. Ensure you have Go installed on your system (minimum of 1.21).
+1. Ensure you have Go installed on your system (>=1.21).
 2. Clone the repository.
 3. Build and install.
 ```sh